Amortized analysis: History

 Amortized analysis initially emerged from a method called aggregate analysis, which is now subsumed by amortized analysis.
 The technique was first formally introduced by Robert Tarjan in his 1985 paper Amortized Computational Complexity, which addressed the need for a more useful form of analysis than the common probabilistic methods used.
 Amortization was initially used for very specific types of algorithms, particularly those involving binary trees and union operations.
 However, it is now ubiquitous and comes into play when analyzing many other algorithms as well.

 Method

 Amortized analysis requires knowledge of which series of operations are possible.
-This is most commonly the case with data structures, which have state that persists between operations.
+This is most commonly the case with data structures, which have a state that persists between operations.
 The basic idea is that a worst-case operation can alter the state in such a way that the worst case cannot occur again for a long time, thus "amortizing" its cost.

 There are generally three methods for performing amortized analysis: the aggregate method, the accounting method, and the potential method.
 All of these give correct answers; the choice of which to use depends on which is most convenient for a particular situation.